Safe, friendly, confidential counselling and psychotherapy for young people.

-Thankfully I got help over the years and even though I don’t suffer with anorexia or bulimia anymore, I know what it feels like to feel sad about life and not know where to turn….so good things have come out of my experiences, I know that because I’m a happy person now but I wasn’t back then.
+Thankfully I managed to find help over the years and even though I don’t suffer with anorexia or bulimia anymore, I know what it feels like to feel sad about life and not know where to turn….so good things have come out of my experiences, I know that because I’m a happy person now but I wasn’t back then.

-So if you’re like me, perhaps you will agree that the best time of the week is Friday evening & Saturday is definitely still the best day...?
+So if you’re like me, perhaps you’ll agree that the best time of the week is Friday evening & Saturday is definitely still the best day...

 I’m really looking forward to meeting you through my site and hearing you chat about your stuff and the things that are bothering you as well as the things you enjoy doing...